-The dissemination and communication plan has been established by defining the objectives of dissemination and communication, the project content to be disseminated, the target groups to be approached, the channels and materials to be used, general acts for the action plan and dissemination methodology.
-These details will also be reviewed and updated during the project cycle in order to ensure that dissemination and communication activities will be efficient and reach the set goals.
-Efficient and timely dissemination and communication is also ensured by providing communication matrix that includes clear plans for dissemination and communication activities in different time periods.
+The dissemination and communication plan was established by defining the objectives of dissemination and communication, the project content to be disseminated, the target groups to be approached, the channels and materials to be used, general acts for the action plan and dissemination methodology.
+These details have been reviewed and updated during the first period and will continue to be reviewed in order to ensure that dissemination and communication activities will be efficient and reach the set goals.
+Efficient and timely dissemination and communication is also ensured by providing a communication matrix that includes clear plans for dissemination and communication activities in different time periods.